We may earn a commission when you buy through links in our articles. Learn more.

 We’ve picked Verizon as the best cell phone provider in the US because it has a wide variety of simple plans and the most reliable 5G coverage.
 If you bring your phone, plans start at $25/per month for the Unlimited Welcome line or $30 for an extra 30GB of premium hotspot data – perfect for playing the best mobile games or streaming on the go.

-Verizon offers all the latest devices if you do want a new phone, and its plans are easy to customize to your needs so you don’t pay over the odds.
-You can also choose phone bundles, which include subscriptions to services like Disney Plus and Walmart+.
+Verizon offers all the latest devices if you do want a new phone, with plans that are easy to customize to your needs, so you don’t pay over the odds.
+You can also choose from a range of phone bundles that include useful subscriptions to services like Disney Plus.

 While we do have to point out that Verizon’s customer reviews average a pretty disheartening 1.2 out of 5 stars on Trust Pilot, all the cell phone carriers on this list have pretty low scores, with no provider above the 2-star mark.
 This suggests customers only leave reviews when they’ve had a bad experience, so it might be worth taking with a pinch of salt.

-Verizon isn’t the cheapest cell phone provider here, but its 5G coverage is impressive; the company rolled out C-Band 5G early last year, to offer faster mid-band 5G to millions of consumers across the country.
+While Verizon isn’t the cheapest cell phone provider here, its 5G coverage is impressive; the company rolled out C-Band 5G early last year to offer faster mid-band 5G to millions of consumers across the country.
 RootMetrics recently reported that Verizon had the best 5G reliability of any carrier, so if data is important to you, we think it’s worth paying a little more.

 Compare all the Verizon plans here.